 - 1 teaspoon salt

 - 8 ounces gruyere cheese, or swiss cheese, freshly shredded

 - 8 ounces sharp cheddar cheese, freshly shredded

 - Cook macaroni according to package directions for al dente pasta.
 Drain, rinse, and set aside.

 - In a stock pot over medium heat, melt butter.
 Add flour and stir to combine, creating a paste.
 Cook for one minute.
 Add milk, salt, pepper, paprika, and hot sauce, whisking to combine.
-Cook for 3-4 minutes, whisking frequently, until mixture thickens slightly.
+Cook for about 3-4 minutes, whisking frequently, until mixture thickly coats the back of a spoon.
 Remove from heat.

 - Add shredded cheeses and stir until melted.
 Add cooked macaroni and stir to coat.
 Pour into a lightly greased 9x13 casserole dish and spread into an even layer.
 Set aside.